 We throw away vast amounts of stuff.
 Even things with almost nothing wrong, and could get a new lease on life after a simple repair.
 The trouble is, lots of people have forgotten that they can repair things themselves or they no longer know-how.
 Knowing how to make repairs is a skill quickly lost.
 Society doesn’t always show much appreciation for the people who still have this practical knowledge, and against their will, they are often left standing on the sidelines.
 Their experience is never used, or hardly ever.

 Repair Café is changing all that!
 People who might otherwise be sidelined are getting involved again.
 Valuable practical knowledge is getting passed on.
 Things are being used for longer and don’t have to be thrown away.
 This reduces the volume of raw materials and energy needed to make new products.
 It cuts CO2 emissions, for example, because manufacturing new products and recycling old ones causes CO2 to be released.

-Repair Café teaches people to see their possessions in a new light.
+The Repair Café teaches people to see their possessions in a new light.
 And, once again, to appreciate their value.
-Repair Café helps change people’s mindset.
+The Repair Café helps change people’s mindsets.
 This is essential to kindle people’s enthusiasm for a sustainable society.